-Our pick for the premiere is ‘H00V‘ from Frankfurt-based luminary Lauer – a track that doesn’t so much announce itself as crash in through the side door.
-Built on a snarling, rubberized bassline and precision-tooled garage drums, ‘H00V’ flirts with early-2000s UK pressure while keeping one eye locked on the horizon.
+Our pick is the final offering ‘H00V‘ from Frankfurt-based producer Lauer – a track that doesn’t so much announce itself as crash in through the side door.
+Built on a snarling, rubberized bassline and precision-tooled garage drums, ‘H00V’ flirts with early-2000s UK Garage while keeping one eye locked on the horizon.
 Bells shimmer, snares pop like pressure valves and laser-drenched FX cascade through the mix like echoes in a steel corridor.
 The result is a tightly coiled, club-ready transmission that feels both nostalgic and spatially adventurous.

-‘Flash Vol. 2‘ is scheduled for release 6th June via Lumière Noire Records.
-Order a copy from here.
+‘Flash Vol. 2‘ is scheduled for release 6th June via Lumière Noire.
+Order a copy.

 TRACKLIST